Murray2015/mapaction-pipeline-airflow/README.md

 - [ ] Generate slow / non changing data (particularly elevation)
 - [ ] Find mechanism to check if country boundary has changed (hash / checksum?) for conditional logic on whether to re-generate the country's elevation dataset (the slow step)
+- [ ] Fix bug where dynamic pipeline generation seems to always get "moz" (even for Afganistan?!)